jmgomezsoriano/filedatasource/README.md

         print(person.name, person.surname, person.address)
 ```

-However, the CsvReader needs, previously, to pre-read the entire file to calculate the number of rows, and it might take
+However, the __CsvReader__ needs, previously, to pre-read the entire file to calculate the number of rows, and it
-a bit longer.
+might take a bit longer.
 This problem does not occur with the Excel file because it is fully loaded into memory.

 ## How to write a data file

-With file data-source is very easy to write, both, a CSV file (compressed or not) and a Excel file (xls or xlsx).
+With **filedatasource** is very easy to write, both, a CSV file (compressed or not) and an Excel file (xls or xlsx).
-Only you need to use CsvWriter or ExcelWriter writing the rows by parameters, with a list of values or
+Only you need to use __CsvWriter__ or __ExcelWriter__ writing the rows by parameters, with a list of values or
 with a dictionary.
 For example:

 ```python